import matplotlib.pyplot as plt

 'CartoDB dark_matter'

-Other basemaps are available through the xyzservices package, which needs to be installed (see xyzservices.providers
+Other basemaps are available through the xyzservices package (see xyzservices.providers

 tiles in an .explore